gravity-sjtu/gravityspawner/README.md

 # gravityspawner for Jupyterhub

 This package is for [**Gravity of DOA, SJTU**](https://gravity.sjtu.edu.cn/)

+We attend to select PBS/Slurm job queue first, then input arguments like *hours, memory, CPU cores* to spawn a Jupyter server.

+So actually we need to combine *templates* and *wrapspawner* to achieve this goal:

 - `jupyterhub/templates` is *jinja* template, where we add some extra options!
   - `jupyterhub/templates/spawn.html`: add **extra options**, such as `hour, cpu, memory`, so that you can set them totally free.
 Meanwhile, use JS to make the **input form appear/disappear**
   - `jupyterhub/templates/page.html`: change the navigation bar, including buttons and icons